ShiZhan/fs-crawler/README.md

 3.  use "compile" or "package".

+4.  use "copy-dependencies" to collect all jars into "target\scala-2.10\lib\".

-4.  use loaders in "bin" to execute, "trigram" for \*NIX and "trigram.cmd" for Windows.
+5.  use loaders in "bin" to execute, "trigram" for \*NIX and "trigram.cmd" for Windows.

-5.  use "translator" to translate various resources to semantic models, the models can then be imported into trigram.
+6.  use "translator" to translate various resources to semantic models, the models can then be imported into trigram.

     translate cim model first, for that will be used in other computer system models.

+    CIM_All.owl: all-in-one version, complete huge model.

+    CIM_Base.owl ...: model group, can be imported when required.

+7. SPARQL

-6.  use "thinker" to do inference on semantic models (Work In Progress).
+8.  use "thinker" to do inference on semantic models (Work In Progress).

 NOTE:

-1.  the loaders will read classpath from .classpath file generated in step 1.
+1.  the loaders will search dependencies in "target\scala-2.10\lib\" (step 4).

 2. The sbt ivy cache should be located in a folder without spaces in its name.